Matthew 17: Verse 2

 And He was transfigured before them.
 His face shone like the sun, and His clothes became as white as the light.

 Some versions state "white as snow" rather than "white as the light".
 The Jerusalem Bible notes that the angel of the resurrection in Matthew 28:3 wore a robe which was "white as snow".

 Verse 3

 Suddenly there appeared to them Moses and Elijah, talking with him.

 Moses and Elijah are the only figures in the Old Testament who speak with God on Mount Sinai: see Exodus 33:11 and 1 Kings 19:8–18.
 Dale Allison comments that "their presence together makes us think of that mountain".

+Verse 4

+And Peter said to Jesus, "Lord, it is good that we are here.
+If you wish, I will make three tents here, one for you and one for Moses and one for Elijah."

+The "tents" refer to the "booths" or "tabernacles" familiar to Jesus and his disciples from the Jewish feast which they celebrated each year.
+Verna Holyhead suggests that Peter is grasping for something familiar to hold onto in the face of this otherwise unfamiliar experience.